forrest79/deploy-php/readme.md

 # Babel and Rollup (prefer not to install this globally)
 npm install rollup @rollup/plugin-node-resolve @rollup/plugin-commonjs rollup-plugin-terser @rollup/plugin-babel @babel/core @babel/preset-env @babel/plugin-transform-runtime core-js

+# esbuild
+npm install esbuild
+#sudo npm install -g esbuild
 ```

 Using is straightforward.
 Examples show how this works with [Nette Framework](https://github.com/nette/nette).
-Just create new instance `Forrest79\DeployPhp\Assets` class and pass temp directory, assets source directory and configuration array to constructor. `key` is a directory to process (for ```DeployPhp\Assets::COPY```) or target file (for `DeployPhp\Assets::UGLIFYJS`, `DeployPhp\Assets::ROLLUP` or `DeployPhp\Assets::LESS`) or directory (for `DeployPhp\Assets::SASS`) for source data and `value` can be simple `DeployPhp\Assets::COPY` which tells to copy this file/directory from source to destination or another `array` with items:
+Just create new instance `Forrest79\DeployPhp\Assets` class and pass temp directory, assets source directory and configuration array to constructor. `key` is a directory to process (for `DeployPhp\Assets::COPY`) or target file (for `DeployPhp\Assets::UGLIFYJS`, `DeployPhp\Assets::ROLLUP`, `DeployPhp\Assets::ESBUILD` or `DeployPhp\Assets::LESS`) or directory (for `DeployPhp\Assets::SASS`) for source data and `value` can be simple `DeployPhp\Assets::COPY` which tells to copy this file/directory from source to destination or another `array` with items:

-- required `type` - with value `DeployPhp\Assets::COPY` to copy file/directory or `DeployPhp\Assets::LESS` to compile and minify less to CSS or `DeployPhp\Assets::UGLIFYJS` to concatenate and minify JavaScripts or `DeployPhp\Assets::ROLLUP` to use modern JavaScript environment or `DeployPhp\Assets::WATCH` to only include a file/directory in the hash calculation, without producing any output
+- required `type` - with value `DeployPhp\Assets::COPY` to copy file/directory or `DeployPhp\Assets::LESS` to compile and minify less to CSS or `DeployPhp\Assets::UGLIFYJS` to concatenate and minify JavaScripts or `DeployPhp\Assets::ROLLUP` to use modern JavaScript environment or `DeployPhp\Assets::ESBUILD` to bundle and minify JavaScript/TypeScript with [esbuild](https://esbuild.github.io/) or `DeployPhp\Assets::WATCH` to only include a file/directory in the hash calculation, without producing any output
 - optional `env` - if missing, this item is processed for debug and production environment, or you can specify concrete environment `DeployPhp\Assets::DEBUG` or `DeployPhp\Assets::PRODUCTION`
 - required `file` for `type => DeployPhp\Assets::LESS` - with source file to compile and minify
 - required `file` or `files` for `type => DeployPhp\Assets::SASS` - with source file or files to compile and minify
 - required `files` for `type => DeployPhp\Assets::UGLIFYJS` - with source files to concatenate and minify
 - required `file` for `type => DeployPhp\Assets::ROLLUP` - with source file to process (example configuration is below)
+- required `file` for `type => DeployPhp\Assets::ESBUILD` - with source file to bundle
+- optional `tsconfig` for `type => DeployPhp\Assets::ESBUILD` - path (relative to the assets source directory) to a `tsconfig.json` to pass to esbuild; if not set, esbuild runs without a `--tsconfig` flag
 - required `file` or `files` for `type => DeployPhp\Assets::WATCH` - with a file or directory (not necessarily inside the assets source directory) whose timestamp (debug) or content (production) is included in the hash

 The next two parameters are callable function, the first is for reading hash from file, and the second is to write hash to file.
 In example is shown, how you can write it to neon and use it with Nette DI.